 6. Outstanding Expenses

 2. Bank Balance

 We can use this report to get a complete picture of the financial results and financial position of a business on the last date of the financial year.
 A balance sheet records the flow of money in a business and it shows the accounting value of all the company’s assets, liabilities and equity at one time.
 Therefore, this may all lead to conclusions about the entity’s liquidity.

 One or more auditors must examine the balance sheets.
 You must then submit these documents for adoption to a general meeting within 4 months after its date.
 The officer must give a copy to every person entered in the register of shareholders at least 3 days before the general meeting.
 Copies must also be kept open at the offices of the company during the same period for inspection by the shareholders.

 In case of loss or damage of the accounts or the relevant documents, the person in-charged shall notify the Accounts Inspector.
-The responsible officer must report within 15 days from the date of knowing about the loss or damage.
+Hence, the responsible officer must report within 15 days from the date of knowing about the loss or damage.

 A company can change its accounting period by getting a written approval from the Revenue Department.
-They must submit Form SorBorChor4 together with other documents specified in the mentioned form.
+Therefore, the company must submit Form SorBorChor4 together with other documents specified in the mentioned form.